-- anything illegal - anything given to or received from a person involved in a business decision, for example the award of a contract or the benefit from a call for tenders - anything that would embarrass the Company if publicly mentioned - any Gift or Hospitality for government officials or public servants - any Gift or Hospitality that is to be kept secret and is not declared to colleagues, an immediate superior or any other relevant party - cash (money) or cash equivalents (e.g. gift cards or gift vouchers), regardless of the amount involved - sexual favours
+- Anything illegal (e.g. drugs, counterfeit or stolen objects, etc.) - Anything given to or received from a person involved in a business decision, for example the award of a contract or the benefit from a call for tenders - Anything that would embarrass the Company if publicly mentioned - Any Gift or Hospitality for government officials or public servants - Any Gift or Hospitality that is to be kept secret and is not declared to colleagues, an immediate superior or any other relevant party - Monetary gifts in any form whatsoever (e.g. cash, cheque, transfer, gift cards, gift tokens, vouchers, etc.), whatever the amount; - Sexual favours.